 Your Best Is Good Enough

 Whatever your parenting has been like until now, it is never too late to adopt a more authoritative parenting style.
-And if you are already an authoritative parent, and you have veered into authoritarian or permissive parenting from time to time, don’t worry.
+And, if you are already an authoritative parent, but you have veered into authoritarian or permissive parenting from time to time, don’t worry.